KoenVanNoten/HVSR_to_virtual_borehole/README.md

 Koen

 ## 1. Create .hv files in Geopsy
-Perform the H/V spectral ratio analyses from the gathered ambient noise measurements in Geopsy and save the output as .hv file in Geopsy.
+Perform the H/V spectral ratio analyses from the gathered ambient noise measurements in Geopsy and save the output as .hv file.
+Store the .hv files in the Data folder.
 See A201.hv or A202.hv as example.
-Save the .hv files in the Data folder.

 ## 2. Fill the database
 Do the HVSR analysis for the entire database and update your database file (see HVSR database.csv) with the necessary information (ID, Filename, altitude of measurements, ...)